Skip to main content

 Vue Quickstart

-Get a drag-and-drop email editor running in Vue 3 in under 2 minutes.
+Get a drag-and-drop email editor running in Vue 3 in under 2 minutes using the official dragble-vue-editor package.

 :::info Prerequisites You need an editorKey from the Dragble Dashboard.
 This authenticates your editor instance. :::